Map © Nations Online Project (info)

-The three Baltic states endured considerable hardship in the 20'th century.
-They achieved independence in 1918 after the First World War, but were occupied first by the Soviet Union (in 1940), then by Nazi Germany (in 1941) followed by the Soviet Union again (in 1944).
-This "liberation" from the Nazis merely changed the nature of the oppression from Fascism to Communism.
-It was only when the Union of Soviet Socialist Republics (USSR) collapsed in the early 1990's that the Baltic states were able to overthrow the Russian yoke and return to the independence they had briefly enjoyed between the two World Wars.
+The three Baltic states had a torrid time in the 20'th century.
+They achieved independence in 1918 after World War I, but were occupied first by the Soviet Union (in 1940), then by Nazi Germany (in 1941) followed by the Soviet Union again (in 1944).
+This "liberation" from the Nazis merely changed the nature of the oppression from Fascism to Communism - it was only when the Union of Soviet Socialist Republics (USSR) collapsed in the early 1990's that the Baltic states were able to overthrow the Russian yoke and return to the independence they had briefly enjoyed between the two World Wars.

 If you enjoyed reading this, please send me an email.
 All correspondence is appreciated!

-[Monday 26 May : Vilnius, Lithuania] We landed at Istanbul airport at 6 AM (5 AM South African time), which meant a wait of about five hours until my connecting flight to Lithuania.
-Knackered though I was, I couldn't pass up the opportunity to have a quick look around Istanbul, particularly in light of the fact that (incredibly), South Africans can get a FREE visa for Turkey on arrival!
+[Monday 26 May : Istanbul, Turkey] We landed at Istanbul airport at 6 AM (5 AM South African time), which meant a wait of about five hours until my connecting flight, a short hop north to Vilnius in Lithuania.
+Knackered though I was, I couldn't pass up the opportunity to have a quick look around Istanbul, particularly in light of the fact that South Africans can get a free visa for Turkey on arrival.
 The queue at Passport Control was miles long but I had no problems getting through and after quite a long walk I found the Metro station in the bowels of the airport.
 Istanbul's Metro and Tram lines work on a token (jeton) system, whereby each trip you take, no matter how long, needs one token; a token costs 3 Turkish Lira (a Lira is worth about 5 SA Rands).
 The automatic token dispensers were pretty easy to figure out and before long I was being whisked into the heart of the ancient city that straddles Europe and Asia.

 Istanbul Airport is neat and well laid out but it was clearly never designed for the number of flights it now handles.
 There were people everywhere, sitting on ledges, lying on the floor, filling every available space.
 I could not find anywhere to sit while I waited for my flight to Lithuania ... which was similarly packed to the rafters.
 What is it with all these people going to the Baltics?
 Hardly anybody even knows where these countries are, yet Turkish Airlines somehow manages to fill a massive plane with people going there.
 What gives?

 Once I was through Customs the facade of gleaming chrome and polished tiles came to an abrupt end.
-The public side of the airport was old and cramped, a style I could not place but I'm guessing it was Russian.
+The public side of the airport was old and cramped, a style I could not place but I guessed it was Russian.
 Unfortunately Lithuania has not yet converted to the Euro (unlike Latvia and Estonia), so I first had to get some local currency (the Litas).
 Luckily the world is connected these days; even tiny Vilnius airport had no less than three Automatic Teller Machines for international VISA cards.

 I strolled along the river for a while and ended up at the Cathedral (the city's most famous landmark), after which I slogged up Gediminas Hill to the ruined castle on top.
 Then it was back to the hotel via a "flat white" at Coffee Inn (a chain of coffee shops that seem to be everywhere in Vilnius) and the Chapel of the Blessed Mary inside the Gates of Dawn.

 In the afternoon I grabbed one of the frequent trains to Trakai (pronounced "traakey", as in "turkey"), a pleasant trip of 45 minutes through thick forests.
-On the way we passed Paneriai, notorious for being the spot where both the Nazis and the Soviets executed people in their thousands - they would dig a deep pit in the forest and stand the victims at the edge in groups of ten.
+On the way we passed Paneriai, notorious for being the spot where the Nazis executed thousands of people during World War II - they would dig a deep pit in the forest and stand the victims at the edge in groups of ten.
 A bullet in each head, they'd fall in the pit and the next ten would be lined up until the pit was full of bodies.
 The next lot of victims would fill in the pit with sand and dig a new one for themselves.
 And so on ...

 [Wednesday 28 May : Šiauliai, Lithuania] I was back at the train station again this morning for my 9:45 AM train to Šiauliai (that first letter is not an "S" but a Lithuanian "Š", pronounced like "sh").
 Diesel-hauled this time, it was as spotless as the other Lithuanian trains I'd been on and the two and a half hour ride to Šiauliai was relaxing and pleasant.
 There sure are a lot of trees in this country ... but very few hills, never mind mountains; the place is as flat as a pancake.
-While I was waiting at Vilnius station the St Petersburg-Minsk-Kaliningrad international express (operated by Russian Railways) rumbled through ; it's ironic that the three Baltic states no longer have their own international train services, but several pass through from neighbouring countries such as Russia (the hated Cold War oppressors), Poland and Belarus.
+While I was waiting at Vilnius station the St Petersburg-Minsk-Kaliningrad international express, operated by Russian Railways, rumbled through.
+It's ironic that the three Baltic states no longer have their own international train services, but several pass through from neighbouring countries such as Russia (the hated Cold War oppressors) and Belarus.

 Not to be outdone, I had brought my own small wooden cross which I'd purchased from one of the enterprising "cross sellers" near the entrance.
 I found a place near the edge of the Hill that wasn't too crowded and with a good view over a river and fields, and planted my cross in the ground.
 So I have also contributed to the national symbol of Lithuanian unity (not that they need it any more - they've been independent since 1991).